top of page

 Nearly half of the world’s population lives in poverty.
 The lack of food and clean water kills thousands every day.
 Food insecurity is having a devastating effect on the world’s most vulnerable people.
 There is an urgent need to help people meet their current food and nutrition needs whilst ensuring there is enough for the future.

 Geospatial analysis plays a pivotal role in addressing food insecurity and advancing SDG2 by providing critical insights and solutions to address global food security challenges.
-By combining geographic data with information on agricultural practices, soil quality, climate patterns, and land use, geospatial analysis enables more efficient and targeted resource allocation.

 GIS and Geospatial analysis help improve food security and livelihoods